sonnt0201/pirserver_linux/Readme.md

 Abstraction
 -------------
-**This project gives a fast, lightweight and easy-to-maintain way to send and store PIR records from PIR-ESP32 Client, also to provide data via API for other clients:**
+**This project gives a fast, lightweight and easy-to-maintain way to receive and store PIR records from PIR-ESP32 Client, also to provide data via API for other clients:**

 - Platform: Linux (recommended for Debian-based systems)
 - Language: C++